 “Alas, Vessel,” Tridees said.
 “Those are kept in the city collection.
 We could have a reader come and--”

 “Not right now,” Siri said.
 “Perhaps another time.”
 She eyed the stacks of books on shelves.
-There weren’t as many as she had expected there to be--she hadn’t been told of the ‘city collection,’ whatever that was.
+There weren’t as many as she had expected there to be.
 Still, she was so close. . . .

 “And if I ordered you to let me take some of these?” she said to Tridees.

 “You are our queen, Vessel,” he said.
 “But you are not Returned.
-These are the property of a God, not just a man.
-Susebron has made it clear that he wishes them to stay here.”
+These are the property of a God.
+Susebron has made it clear that he wishes the books to stay here.”

-Oh he has, has he, Siri thought, remembering her conversation--written and halting, yet open--with the God King the very night before.
+Oh he has, has he, Siri thought, remembering her conversation--written, halting, yet open--with the God King the very night before.
 He was getting quite good at writing.
-And he had not mentioned such an order when she’d spoken of the library.
+He had not mentioned ordering the books to remain in the library.

-But, then, that was the convenient part about having a God who could not defend himself.
-The priests could claim that he’d told them whatever seemed convenient at the moment.
+But, then, for Tridees and the priests, having a tongueless god was very convenient.
+The priests could claim that he’d told them whatever seemed good at the moment, and he could never correct them.

 “I’ll be going, then,” she said, trailing out of the cramped room.